-Which top is right for me?
+Which top is best for me?

 • Materials: Most casual tops and hoodies are made from 100% cotton, which is soft and comfortable close to the skin and doesn’t require much in the way of specialized care.
 Technical tops, on the other hand, may be made from synthetic materials such as polyester which have much better wicking properties than cotton so moisture can evaporate, or from microfibre fleece for insulation and warmth in cold conditions.
 Some garments may be made from a blend of both for a balance between comfort and technical performance.